-"Are you finally coming to apologize?" an angry female voice said next to him.
+"Coming to apologize, Kain?" an angry female voice said in front of him.

 Silence; silence for several painful moments.
 She didn't even look at him.

-"Do you know," she said softly.
-"How much it hurts a woman to see her two lovers physically fighting over her?"
-She looked at him again, still glaring.
+"Do you know," Rydia said, breaking the silence.
+Her voice was soft, yet firm.
+"How much it hurts a woman to see two lovers physically fighting over her?"
+She faced him, still glaring.
 "You should."

 "Wait, lover?"
 Kain asked, blinking.

 "Kain...
 I would have, had you came and apologized.
-But now, no... maybe in a few days, but I don't want to be with you anymore."
+But not now.
+Maybe I will in a few days, but I don't want to be with you anymore."